 A two-part evaluation of RSB implementation at NC Women’s Hospital was conducted to inform adaptation and improvements, and to assess effectiveness of both the RSB materials and the program implementation.
 Results and recommendations have been shared with hospital staff and are detailed in the Tools for Action.
 CGBI associates used the data for improvements to the materials and program approach.
 The revised the RSB program materials also reflect current guidelines for antenatal educational content and research on why women give supplemental feedings or stop breastfeeding altogether.

-CGBI is currently working with multiple obstetric clinics in the US to pilot the revised RSB materials, including the educator flip-chart.
-Data is expected to be available in Fall of 2015, with results communicated shortly thereafter.
+CGBI worked with multiple obstetric clinics in the US and Puerto Rico to pilot the revised RSB materials, including the educator flip-chart.
+Data results have been presented at multiple national conferences (public health and lactation related) and is under review for publication.